YuSeungHyun97/fto-sort/README.md

 For evaluating tracking accuracy, the [TrackEval GitHub Repository](https://github.com/JonathonLuiten/TrackEval) was utilized.

 ## Dataset
-We provide an open dataset recorded over 2 minutes and 30 seconds in a real farm environment with 23 pigs.
+We provide an open tracking dataset recorded over 2 minutes and 30 seconds in a real farm environment with 23 pigs.
 ""

 ## Installation